 Copper pans and mugs for Moscow Mules are classic and beautiful but require a lot of extra effort to keep looking gorgeous.
 Don’t make the task any harder by putting them in the dishwasher.

 Even with the best copper cleaner and elbow grease, you will not be able to reverse the damage.
-Decorative copper pieces that have been treated with a clear coat will get ruined in the dishwasher.
+Decorative copper pieces that have been treated with a clear coat will be ruined in the dishwasher.

-I’m going to just say straight up that I hate this restriction.
+I’m going to just say straight up that I hate this self-imposed restriction.
 I’m one to load up all of my kitchen knives into the dishwasher.
 And that’s about the worse thing I can do to them for three reasons:

 - The sharp edges can nick the protective coating on the racks and tines of the dishwasher, causing rust.